joshajohnson/Hub16/README.md

 ### Errata
 * Some rotary encoders output flipped signals (clockwise instead of counterclockwise), if after assembly your encoders appear to be sending the wrong signals, comment in line 84 in [config.h](Firmware/hub16/config.h), or alter the setting in your [software](Software).

+* Firmware builds prior to 9th June have issues with the bottom right key `p` not functioning correctly.
+Update to the latest firmware to resolve.

 * Long USB cables (> 2m) may not work with the keyboard.
 If the keyboard is not detected, or power cycles (can often be seen by LEDs flashing on and off), please try a shorter cable.

 If you have any questions or comments please get in touch.
 I can be found on Discord as `_joshajohnson#9451`, [Twitter](https://twitter.com/_joshajohnson), and [r/mk](https://www.reddit.com/user/_joshajohnson).